Ahhh, as if flying with children–and flying with car seats–weren’t challenging enough.

 I had to stop myself from laughing out loud.
 After all, more than any other car seat, this was created for air travelers and has been on the market for several years.

-Nevertheless, it was a good reminder that we should always “be prepared for the car seat police” when flying with a child safety seat (one of my earliest tips from 2007).
+Nevertheless, it was a good reminder that we should always “be prepared for the car seat police” when flying with a child safety seat.
 Before you attempt taking any car seat onto an aircraft, make sure:

 - Your car seat is FAA-approved for air travel (remember that no car seats requiring tether for installation or belt-positioning boosters requiring a shoulder belt are approved for air travel).